Feature Based Pricing for SaaS : Often Paired with Other Pricing Models

 However, it's crucial to make sure your basic plan still has enough appeal to attract and keep customers.
 One possible solution is to introduce limited usage of top features on the basic plan.

 Unnecessary features can be costly.
-Offering endless upgrades and developing new functionality can divert teams' attention and incur additional expenses.
+Offering endless upgrades and developing new functionality can divert teams' attention and incur additional expense.

 To avoid this, it is advisable to allocate resources according to revenue streams.

-Excessive choices can overwhelm and confuse customers, causing decision paralysis.
+More choices isn't always better.
+In fact, too many can actually overwhelm and confuse customers, causing decision paralysis.
 Adding unnecessary features to higher-tier options may not align with a customer's needs and preferences.

 Customers often feel frustrated and excluded from premium features, which can lead to resentment.

-To prevent this, make sure that even at the lower levels, your product offers enough functionality to effectively solve some of your customer's main problems.
+To combat this, make sure that even at lower levels, your product offers enough functionality to effectively solve some of your customer's main problems.

 Quickbooks